Kayak: Pedal

-A kayak with pedals allows the kayaker to propel the vessel with a rotating propeller or underwater "flippers" rather than with a paddle.
-In contrast to paddling, kayakers who pedal kayaks use their legs rather than their arms.
-This allows for increased stamina and free hands while moving, making pedal kayaks popular among fishers.
+Pedal kayaks represent a pioneering type of watercraft engineered for hands-free functionality, utilizing a propulsion system operated by the kayaker's feet.
+This mechanism usually consists of pedals that are rotated in a circular motion, akin to bicycling, generating forward momentum through a propeller or fins situated beneath the kayak.
+Steering is managed by a rudder or steering mechanism, typically operated by a hand lever or supplementary foot pedals for directional control.

 Twin hull and outrigger

 Traditional multi-hull vessels such as catamarans and outrigger canoes benefit from increased lateral stability without sacrificing speed, and these advantages have been successfully applied in twin hull kayaks.
 Outrigger kayaks attach one or two smaller hulls to the main hull to enhance stability, especially for fishing, touring, kayak sailing and motorized kayaking.

 Twin hull kayaks feature two long and narrow hulls, and since all their buoyancy is distributed as far as possible from their center line, they are more stable than mono hull kayaks outfitted with outriggers.

 Fishing

 While native people of the Arctic regions hunted rather than fished from kayaks, in recent years kayak sport fishing has become popular in both fresh and salt water, especially in warmer regions.
 Traditional fishing kayaks are characterized by wide beams of up to 42 in that increase their lateral stability.
 Some are equipped with outriggers that increase their stability, and others feature twin hulls enabling stand up paddling and fishing.
 Compared with motorboats, fishing kayaks are inexpensive and have few maintenance costs.
 Many kayak anglers like to customize their kayaks for fishing, a process known as 'rigging'.